yyyanbj/EyeAgent-mcp/eyeagent/benchmark/examples/README.md

 ## Configuration Fields

-See `../config.py` for detailed documentation of all configuration options.
+See `../config.py` for detailed documentation of all configuration options, including the `runner` section where you can control concurrency and cache reuse for faster experiments.